jurecerkez-code/lototata/README.md

 # Lototata — WhatsApp Lotto Bot

-Sends lotto numbers to WhatsApp automatically every Tuesday and Friday using GitHub Actions and Twilio Sandbox.
+Sends lotto numbers to WhatsApp automatically every Tuesday and Saturday using GitHub Actions and Twilio Sandbox.

 ## What it does
 - 5 main numbers (1–50) + 2 extra (1–12), sorted ascending
 - Friendly message with date (Europe/Berlin)
-- Automatic schedule: Tue & Fri at 08:00 UTC
+- Automatic schedule: Tue & Sat at 08:00 UTC
 - Retries on failure, exits with non‑zero code if sending fails

 ## Files